evergreen-ci/evg-module-manager/emm-docs/content/subcommands/patch.md

 The `patch` subcommand will create an evergreen patch build with changes to your base repository and any modules that are currently enabled.
-You can pass along any options that the `evergreen patch` command supports, however, the `--skip_confirm` and `--project` options are already specified by the tools are should not be included.
+You can pass along any options that the `evergreen patch` command supports, however, the `--skip_confirm` and `--project` options are already specified by the tools and should not be included.

 ```bash
 $ evg-module-manager patch -d "my patch description" -u